Doctelligence/doctelligence.github.io/roadmap.md

 ---

-## Phase 3: Testnet Development and Ecosystem Growth
+## Phase 3: Testnet Enhancement and Ecosystem Growth

-## 🔬 Testnet Development
+## 🔬 Testnet Enhancement
 - Develop key API integrations and user interfaces for the network.
 - Conduct closed testnet trials to validate functionality and gather feedback.
 - Simulate an early test group to focus on securing the network and validating consensus.